ajtock/NGS_intro_Cambridge_SysBio/README.md

 This [link](https://ajtock.github.io/NGS_intro_Cambridge_SysBio/) will take you to the GitHub Pages rendering of this repository.

 Following the success of dye-terminator (Sanger) sequencing in the Human Genome Project, a "next" generation of sequencing technologies became available which were faster, cheaper and produced many more reads in parallel.
 Despite their higher throughput, the reads were shorter and of lower quality than those produced by Sanger sequencing.
 One high-throughput sequencing technology became ubiquitous, Illumina sequencing by synthesis (on GAI/GAII/HiSeq/ MiSeq/NextSeq instruments).
 This technology was developed by Cambridge scientists Shankar Balasubramanian and David Klenerman in the Department of Chemistry, who formed a company called Solexa in 1998.
 Illumina acquired Solexa in 2007.
-A third generation of sequencing machines from Pacific Biosciences (PacBio), Oxford Nanopore Technologies (ONT) and Ion Torrent have become available more recently, with PacBio and ONT providing average read lengths of 10--18 kilobases.
+A third generation of sequencing machines from Pacific Biosciences (PacBio), Oxford Nanopore Technologies (ONT) and Ion Torrent have become available more recently, with PacBio and ONT providing average read lengths of 10–18 kilobases.

 This practical aims to familiarise you with Illumina next-generation sequencing (NGS) data and some of the software available for their analysis.

-If you have any questions, please email Andy Tock (ajt200@cam.ac.uk).
+If you have any questions, please email Andy Tock at <ajt200@cam.ac.uk>.

 ## The data